Wisbell/tandem-trivia/README.md

 - Add unit testing for functions
 - Add UI testing w jest? -> see tset folder in main directory
 - Clean up README, remove old readmes -> testing shield at top of page?
+- Player can view all questions
+- Player can view the answer choices
+- Player can view the correct answer on submit
+- Player can view their score
 - [ ] Model Data
 - [ ] Create User Stories
 - [ ] Create Views